 With a dead or low battery charge, your Husqvarna won’t be able to turn over.
 Check the battery’s charge.
 A fully charged 12-volt battery should give you a reading of about 12.7 volts.
 If you are getting a lower reading, charge the battery.

 Keep your battery charged, especially during storage, to extend your battery’s life.
-Test the battery using the steps in the article “5 Things That Are Draining the Life of Your Lawn Mower Battery”.
+Test the battery using the steps in the article about items that cause the battery to keep dying.
 You will also find information on what can cause your battery to lose charge.

 Charging a Battery: Use a battery charger to charge your battery.
 Before you continue, wear protective gear to protect your eyes and skin from electrical shock.
 Follow these steps to charge your lawn mower battery with a charger: